Our clinical trials have identified a number of patient types who can benefit from Comfort Release:

 - Patients on blood thinners, steroids, or any medication that affects the skin

-- Patients with fragile skin or thin skin from any cause
+- Patients with sensitive skin, fragile skin or thin skin from any cause

 - Patients who find other bandages fall off too easily, such as during bathing